dougblack/dougblack.io/markdown/metaclasses.md

 Before we delve into the magic of metaclasses, we should revisit classes.
 What's a class?
 A class is used to construct an object.
 Sounds simple enough.
-In compiled languages like Java, we know that we can define a class, that class gets compiled, and then we can create objects using that class at runtime.
+In compiled languages like Java, we know that we define a class, that class gets compiled, and then we can create objects using that class at runtime.
 Because class definitions are resolved at compile time, they are *immutable*.
 In Java, it's not possible to change a class definition during runtime.
+At least, not without significant black magic.

-But what about in interpreted languages?
+But, what about in interpreted languages?

 Interestingly, interpreted languages don't suffer the same constraint.
 Since everything happens at runtime, everything is in play!
 In fact, Python classes are actually objects.

+I'll repeat that, because it's important.

+*Python classes are actually objects.*

+(The same is true in Smalltalk, a significant influence on Python.)

 ## Classes Are Objects